Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 ### Headline

-Use the `headline` attribute to set the dialog's title.
+Use the `headline` attribute to set the dialog's headline.

 - Type: `string` | `undefined`
 - Default: `undefined`